 Visiting the historic center of small-town Mexico is a great time.
 It is legal to drink in the street so you will find bars on the plazas.
 Vendors sell cantarito cocktails in traditional clay cups around the Plaza de Armas.

 The cantarito cocktails sold in the plaza are some of the worst that I have tried.
 They are expensive and have zero fruit juice.
-I recommend visiting Cantaritos el Guero in Amatitan for an excellent cantarito cocktail.
+I recommend visiting Cantaritos el Guero in Amatitan for an authentic cantarito cocktail.

 Calle Jose Cuervo is a great place to take pictures of the parish church from a picturesque vantage point.